Books are Powerful

 Being Wrong makes you feel good about being wrong.
 And don’t get me wrong, it’s not easy being wrong!
 In all seriousness, this book really accomplishes it’s mission to explain how errors originate, our beliefs as a society about them, and how we experience being wrong.
 At the end of this incredible read, you’ll be a little more willing to embrace errors and be wrong.
 Most importantly, how you can learn from it, and how to make the best out of situations where being wrong is difficult.

 There is no doubt many find reading boring.
 Or even worse, useless.
 Many hardly read anything at all, but to me this is the biggest missed opportunity with adults.
 Can you guess what most billionaires attribute their success to?
 Books and reading.
 To me, reading (especially non-fiction) is the most underrated tool for success.
 I know many will argue that learning by doing is better.
 To that I say, reading and doing are not mutually exclusive.
 Why miss out on people who have passed on their lessons?

 These are my favorite books and I’m sure you’ll find any of them a valuable read.
-I’m part of Amazon Affiliates, and if you do click on the links, they will send you to Amazon where if you decide to buy, you’ll pay the exact same price, but I’ll receive a commission.
 I do own every one of these books, and I’m proud to see them on my shelf.
 They spark ideas for me.
-But if you can’t buy them, then head to your local library!
+If you can’t buy them, then head to your local library!
 Happy reading!

 Juan F. Diaz